MedWet – Thirty years of engagement for wetlands and people in the Mediterranean

 While 2021 marks a significant milestone for MedWet, it also coincides with the 50th anniversary of the Ramsar Convention on Wetlands which holds the unique distinction of being the first modern-day global environmental treaty.
 The treaty was signed in Ramsar, Iran, in 1971.

-“The 30th anniversary of MedWet and the 50th of the Ramsar Convention is a fantastic opportunity to evaluate our achievements in wetland conservation in recent decades and at the same time a call for action to accelerate our efforts to support wetlands restoration, and to prevent, stop and reverse the trends of their loss.
+“The 30th anniversary of MedWet and the 50th of the Ramsar Convention are a fantastic opportunity to evaluate our achievements in wetland conservation in recent decades and at the same time a call for action to accelerate our efforts to support wetlands restoration, and to prevent, stop and reverse the trends of their loss.
 With the rapidly growing pressures on the Mediterranean region and its ecosystems, only by working together we can make a difference”, says Mr Alessio Satta, the MedWet Coordinator.

 Let us celebrate together the wetlands that bring hope to our Earth.